-A study was initiated to assess the roles of the different authorities when deploying C-ITS messages, according to European Commission and C-Roads specifications.
+In addition, a study was finished to assess the roles of the different authorities when deploying C-ITS messages, according to European Commission and C-Roads specifications, and a study performed on the capability of public mobile networks to transfer C-ITS messages

-- The following partners are involved:
+The following project partners are involved:

-- o Traficom,
+- Finnish Transport and Communications Agency Traficom

-- Väylä, Finnish Transport Infrastructure Agency
+- Finnish Transport Infrastructure Agency

 - Fintraffic

+- Fintraffic Road

-- o City of Tampere
+- City of Tampere

-- consultants performing the work:
+Consultants performing the work:

 - VTT Technical Research Centre of Finland Ltd

-- o Traficon
+- Traficon Ltd

 - Ramboll Finland LTD

-- o Varala Engineering
+- Varala Engineering

+- Sitowise

-- industrial partners involved in the Tampere pilot:
+Industrial partners involved in the Tampere pilot:

-- o Nodeon
+- Nodeon Finland

-- o Swarco
+- Swarco

-- o Dynniq
+- Dynniq

-- o Normivalaistus Oy
+- Normivalaistus Oy

+- Solita

-The traffic light pilot will take place in the city of Tampere.
-The other pre-studies relate to the national road network.
+The traffic light pilot and C-V2X pilots took place in the city of Tampere.
+The other studies relate to the national road network.